Balsamic vinaigrette on warm vegetables, what could be more season straddling than that?

 - 1 head of broccoli

 - 1/3 cup olive oil

 - 5 T balsamic vinegar

 - 1 T Dijon mustard

 - salt and pepper to taste

-- Add the tomatoes
+- Add the vegetables to a large bowl with the tomatoes

 I think I heard my aspens budding out while I was eating it!
 Make summer vegetables with balsamic vinaigrette and help spring along, it’s your civic duty.